Cel animation is the art of creating 2D animation by hand on sheets of transparent plastic called “cels”.

 They have a dedicated facility to keep their original cels at the optimal temperature and humidity while trying to halt their degradation.
 You can read an in-depth article on Disney’s process of cel storage here.

-Surprisingly, the last film Disney produced using 100% traditional cel animation was Oliver and Twist back in 1988.
+Surprisingly, the last film Disney produced using 100% traditional cel animation was Oliver and Company back in 1988.

 Their next film The Little Mermaid(1989) featured a scene using a new coloring system called CAPS(Computer Animation Production System).